Eisenach: After 1815

-In 1817, the Wartburg Festival took place in Eisenach, a meeting of students advocating moves towards a more liberal, constitutional state and a unification of Germany.
+In 1817 the Wartburg Festival took place in Eisenach, a meeting of students advocating moves toward a more liberal, constitutional state and a unification of Germany.
 The industrial revolution started relatively early in Eisenach.
-As early as the first half of the 19th century, the first factories were founded.
-In 1847, Eisenach was connected by the Thuringian Railway to Erfurt and Halle/Leipzig in the east and in 1849 to Kassel and Frankfurt in the west.
-In 1858, the Werra Railway to Lichtenfels (and further to Nuremberg) was opened.
+As early as the first half of the 19th century the first factories were founded.
+In 1847 Eisenach was connected by the Thuringian Railway to Erfurt and Halle/Leipzig in the east and in 1849 to Kassel and Frankfurt in the west.
+In 1858 the Werra Railway to Lichtenfels (and further to Nuremberg) was opened.

-In August 1869, the leading socialists August Bebel and Wilhelm Liebknecht founded the SDAP, one of the two predecessors of today's SPD in Eisenach.
+In August 1869 the leading socialists August Bebel and Wilhelm Liebknecht founded the SDAP, one of the two predecessors of today's SPD in Eisenach.
 The Eisenach Program remained the party's main manifesto for the following years.
 The late 19th and early 20th century was the period with the fastest urban growth in Eisenach.
-The Fahrzeugfabrik Eisenach (FFE), later Automobilwerk Eisenach, basis of car production in Eisenach, was founded in 1896, the first trams ran in 1897, the Burschenschaftsdenkmal ("fraternity monument") was erected in 1902 and the J. S. Bach museum opened in 1907.
+The Fahrzeugfabrik Eisenach (FFE), later Automobilwerk Eisenach, the basis of car production in Eisenach, was founded in 1896, the first trams ran in 1897, the Burschenschaftsdenkmal ("fraternity monument") was erected in 1902, and the J. S. Bach museum opened in 1907.
 Tourists also started to arrive in this period, drawn by the pleasing landscape and the various sights within the town.

-Between the 1860s and 1938, Eisenach hosted one of the largest Jewish communities in Thuringia with nearly 500 members at the beginning of the 20th century.
+Between the 1860s and 1938 Eisenach was the home of one of the largest Jewish communities in Thuringia, with nearly 500 members at the beginning of the 20th century.
 Many Jews migrated from the Rhön area around Stadtlengsfeld to Eisenach after their emancipation in the early 19th century.
 The new synagogue was built in 1885 and destroyed by the Nazis during Kristallnacht in November 1938.
-Most Jews emigrated at that time, others were deported to concentration camps and murdered there.
-During Nazi Germany the Institute for the Study and Elimination of Jewish Influence on German Church Life, an antisemitic propaganda institute, was set up in Eisenach by eleven German Protestant churches, founded at the instigation of the German Christian movement.
+Most Jews emigrated at that time; others were deported to concentration camps and murdered.
+During Nazi Germany the Institute for the Study and Elimination of Jewish Influence on German Church Life, an antisemitic propaganda institute, was set up in Eisenach by 11 German Protestant churches, founded at the instigation of the German Christian movement.